-Note: If you have an accommodation, or think that you may need an accommodation for your CSS courses or comps, please contact Accessibility Services in order to arrange an appointment to discuss your needs and the process for requesting accommodations.
+If you have an accommodation, or think that you may need an accommodation for your CSS courses or comps, please contact Accessibility Services in order to arrange an appointment to discuss your needs and the process for requesting accommodations.
 Accessibility Services is located in North College, rooms 021/218, or can be reached by email (accessibility@wesleyan.edu) or phone (860-685-2332).
 Click here for the link to the Accessibility Office contact page.
+Students with accommodations must hand in the letter from the Accessibility Office to the tutors at the beginning of the tutorial and colloquium, and provide a copy to Martha Crebbin in the CSS Office.